 Trope: Trapped in a Gas Station

-The first segment of the John Carpenter-directed anthology Body Bags was simply enough called “The Gas Station.”
+The first segment of the John Carpenter-directed anthology Body Bags was simply called “The Gas Station.”
 Alex Datcher plays Anne, a woman on her first day of work on the night shift at the Modico gas station attendant in Haddonfield.
 And, surprise, surprise there’s a killer on the loose.
-When you’re alone in a gas station, everybody is a creeper, and it’s probably not the best night to be starting a new job.
+When you’re alone in a gas station, everybody is a creeper, and it’s probably not the best night to start a new job.
 When the bodies start showing up, Alex has to consider her career path more seriously.

 Urban Legend (1998)